 Each certificated employee will be employed under a written contract, subject to the terms and conditions of the collective bargaining agreement, District policies and procedures, and state and federal statutes.
-Employees will be subject to a 12-month probation period to be applied during the employee's actual employment period.

-The Board, after receiving the recommendations of the Superintendent, will determine the nonrenewal or termination of certified and classified staff, in conformity with state statutes, applicable District policies and procedures, and collective bargaining agreements.
+The Board, after receiving the recommendations of the Superintendent, will determine the non-renewal or termination of certified and classified staff, in conformity with state statutes, applicable District policies and procedures, and collective bargaining agreements.